kruser/atbat-mongodb/README.md

     ./atbatETL.pl --year=2013

-Note that the program logs quite a bit of interesting output to the log filename listed in the *log4perl.conf* file, which is */var/log/mlbatbat.log* by default.
-On linux or MacOS you may need to set the permissions on this file or run the program with sudo to ensure you can write the log file.
+Note that the program logs quite a bit of interesting output to the log filename listed in the *log4perl.conf* file.
+By default this is a file called *mlbatbat.log*.
 I suggest you tail the log file and watch the days and games roll by.
 A snippet of the output is...

     2013/06/29 15:42:53 DEBUG [Kruser.MLB.AtBat] Getting game roster details from http://gd2.mlb.com/components/game/mlb/year_2013/month_06/day_28/gid_2013_06_28_slnmlb_oakmlb_1/players.xml
     2013/06/29 15:42:53 DEBUG [Kruser.MLB.AtBat] Getting at-bat details from http://gd2.mlb.com/components/game/mlb/year_2013/month_06/day_28/gid_2013_06_28_chnmlb_seamlb_1/inning/inning_all.xml